September 17, 2025

 Magnetic Resonance Cholangiopancreatography

-Magnetic resonance cholangiopancreatography (MRCP) is a specialized form of MRI imaging that is used to visualize the bile ducts and the pancreas.
-Patients must fast before this procedure to:
+Magnetic resonance cholangiopancreatography (MRCP) is a specialised form of MRI imaging that is used to visualise the bile ducts and the pancreas.
+Patients must fast before this procedure to10:

 • Reduce fluid secretions in the stomach or duodenum, which could interfere with the imaging.

-• Promote gallbladder distension - during fasting, the gallbladder fills with bile and stretches.
-This makes it easier to visualize the gallbladder and identify any anomalies.
+• Promote gallbladder distension - during fasting, the gallbladder fills with bile and stretches11.
+This makes it easier to visualise the gallbladder and identify any anomalies.

 MRI for Gastrointestinal Symptoms

-MRIs can be used to investigate digestive symptoms, such as identifying and locating gastrointestinal bleeding or locating suspected obstructions.
-Fasting before these MRI scans is essential as an empty GI tract and minimized peristalsis is key for good visualization of bleeding or blockages.
+MRIs can be used to investigate digestive symptoms, such as identifying and locating gastrointestinal bleeding or suspected obstructions12,13.
+Fasting before these MRI scans is essential, as an empty GI tract and minimised peristalsis are key for good visualisation of bleeding or blockages.

 MRI Guided Biopsy or Other Invasive Procedures

 MRI is a non-invasive procedure used for imaging; however, it can be combined with invasive procedures to provide real-time imaging and guidance.
-For example, MRI can be used to guide surgeons when fitting a heart catheter, and MRI-guided biopsies can be carried out to precisely locate abnormal tissue for sampling.
-These procedures may require a general anesthetic.
-Patients must fast before undergoing general anesthetic to reduce the risk of vomiting - vomiting can be dangerous when under anesthetic as the stomach contents can be inhaled into the lungs.
+For example, MRI can be used to guide surgeons when fitting a heart catheter, and MRI-guided biopsies can be carried out to precisely locate abnormal tissue for sampling12,14

 Preparing for an MRI Scan: Dos and Don’ts

-MRI scans are radiation-free, non-invasive procedures and, as such, are nothing to worry about.
-However, there are certain ways that you can prepare for an MRI and certain things to avoid.
+MRI scans are radiation-free, non-invasive procedures and, as such, are nothing to worry about16.
+However, there are certain ways that you can prepare for an MRI and certain things to avoid17.
 Medical professionals will advise you on these before you undergo your scan.

 Dos: